hlubenow/tinyadventure.c/README.md

 To press that game into such few lines of code, it was necessary to write them in a rather cryptic way.
 After translating the code to Python and C, I finally realized, what the program was doing.
 I then expanded the code again into a more comprehendable version in C, which I upload here.
 Of course, this version is not that small any more.

 Later, I retranslated the Python version back to ZX Spectrum BASIC.
-Use [bas2tap](https://github.com/speccyorg/bas2tap) to convert the text-file to a ".tap"-file, which then can be used in a ZX Spectrum emulator such as "fuse".
+Use [bas2tap](https://github.com/speccyorg/bas2tap) to convert the text-file `tinyadventure.bas` to a file `tinyadventure.tap`, which then can be used in a ZX Spectrum emulator such as "fuse".

 License: GNU GPL 3 (or higher)